ym98274/LLM-AutoProject/README.md

 To support quick protyping, this work modifies the training scripts to run with a single A100 GPU in a non-distriubuted fashion.
 These are also provided with model code and weights but can be further adjusted for specific requirements.
 Additional data parsing scripts are supplied to help download a selected data distribution.

-The updated code has been tested extensively to be compatible with the CARLA simulation environment.
+The project code has been tested extensively to be compatible with the CARLA simulation environment.
 Thus, autonomous-driving researchers are encouraged to download the modified components and evaluate these with the CARLA simulator.

 ### Model Weights